-We recommended that you back up your database regularly.
+We recommend backing up your database regularly.

 - 1 Stop the Firebird service and the Markvision Enterprise service. - a Open the Run dialog box, and then type services.msc. - b Right-click Firebird Guardian DefaultInstance, and then click Stop. - c Right-click Markvision Enterprise, and then click Stop. - 2 Browse to the folder where Markvision Enterprise is installed.